basharast/UWP2Win32/README.md

 # Tips

-It's prefered to use file APIs first,
+It's preferred to use file APIs first,

 then forward the request to storage manager if APIs failed